 a short bit about me

 Simply put, I am a recorded music enthusiast who felt compelled to make a big ol' greatest albums list.
-I made Some Guy's Top 1000 albums as a celebration of these 1000 remarkable achievements.
+I made Some Guy's Top 1000 albums as a celebration of these 1000 remarkable achievements from over 700 different artists.

 While I feel somewhat proud of my western music knowledge I embrace the fact that there are many other music-heads out there.
 Some that are wordsmith reviewers.
 Some are collectors with thousands more records than I have.
 Engaging with or reading from these aficionados, and my enthusiast friends, continues to bring me the pleasure of discovering more great music.
 This thirst for sonic discovery has been with me most of my life and is the impetus in creating this here site.